QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

 **Hint 1**

 ⚠️⚠️ DANGER ⚠️⚠️.
 There are many aliases in PowerShell, such as `sc` for `Set-Content`.
 The problem is that some aliases are also CMD commands...
-The easy solution is to add `.exe`, such as `sc.exe`.
+An easy path: add `.exe`, such as `sc.exe`.

 **Hint 2**

-To run administrative commands in a CMD/PowerShell, you need to start it by right-clicking on it, and using "Run as administrator".
+To run administrative commands in a CMD/PowerShell, you need to start it using "Run as administrator".

 **Hint 3**

-You can open a CMD/PowerShell in a folder by using <kbd>SHIFT+Right-click</kbd> on the folder, then selecting "Open a PowerShell here".
-Note that since Windows 11, you have to click on "More options" first...
+You can open a CMD/PowerShell in a folder by using <kbd>SHIFT+Right-click</kbd> like you would to create a new file, then selecting "Open a PowerShell here".

+➡️ Since Windows 11, click on "More options" first.
 </div></div>

 <hr class="sep-both">